All About Budgets6 Consequences Of Not Using A Family Budget

 You won’t know if you will be safe if you were to be let go from work, health issues, or in an accident that left you without income or short-term disability.

-To ease financial stress we found that using a budget that we created out of a need for our peace of mind made a world of differences.
+To ease financial stress, we found that using a budget we created out of a need for peace of mind made a world of differences.

 There are so many budgeting apps, free budgets, and types of budgeting systems online that you can experiment to find one that fits your needs.

-Let the stress of money and debt roll off your shoulders and into a budget to release the anxiety that so many Canadians face with money.
+Let the stress of money and debt roll off your shoulders and into a budget to release the anxiety that so many Canadians face with cash.

 According to the Scotiabank Financial Worry poll, Canadians aged 18 to 35 worry the most about their finances, logging 2.4 hours of self-reported anxiety each day.
 (That’s equal to about five weeks straight of worry annually.)